-In 2015 Polmadie Footbridge was closed to public access with the bridge deck removed due to safety concerns.
+In 2015, Polmadie Footbridge was closed to the public access with the bridge deck removed due to safety concerns.

 Aesthetic LED parapet lighting, realignment of the approach footpaths, feature fencing and street furniture together with a stepped, natural stone, approach feature completed the works.

 Extensive ground preparation which included compacted hardcore upfill and reinforced concrete pad foundations to provide a crane platform for the 1250t Superlift mobile crane which was required for the installation of the 20t deck beams